-Santa Barbara Back Injury Attorney
+Santa Barbara Back Injury Attorneys

 The back is a common area injured in accidents.
 A sudden jolt can cause serious injury to the back that takes weeks, months or years to resolve, or may become a permanent disability.
 Back injuries that happen from accidents include sprains and strains, herniated discs, and fractured vertebrae.
 X-rays, CT scans and MRI’s are often used to diagnose injury.